 NAIOP can provide guidance to chapters and states through a strategic planning session to determine goals for your business advocacy program.

 Available to all NAIOP chapters across the country who are interested in supplementing and/or improving their public affairs program.
-Please feel free to contact Toby Burke, senior director for state and local affairs, for additional information.
+Please feel free to contact Toby Burke, associate vice president for state and local affairs, for additional information.

 Sometimes it is difficult to determine how proposed legislation will impact real estate.
 When that happens, send the legislation to us, and we will work with our team of experts to evaluate the measure.
 We will work with NAIOP chapters to implement the best strategy to communicate NAIOP's position.

 Under the direction of the State and Local Subcommittee, NAIOP Corporate will provide timely analysis of state and municipal legislation that has the potential to impact the commercial real estate industry.
 The State and Local Subcommittee will assist in the prioritization of requests generated by this program.